Regulation and Frontier Housing Supply: Introduction

-Estimation of the (mean) housing production function has enjoyed a recent renaissance \citep[e.g.,][]{albouy2018housing,combes2021production,cai2017build,brueckner2017measuring,epple2010new} but most of this research deals with single family housing.
-We are aware of only a few papers that deal with building height. \cite{ahlfeldt2018tall} measure the land price elasticity of height, but disclaim any variation in regulatory conditions in their coverage area.
-Like us, \cite{henderson2017building} are interested in unobserved non-technological hindrances to building upwards.
-However, the hindrances they investigate are uncertain property rights, not regulation, the status of which is binary, and their methods are structural. \cite{tan2020land} infer how binding observed height restrictions are by their effect on the land price-housing price relationship.
+Estimation of the (mean) housing production function has enjoyed a recent renaissance \citep[e.g.,][]{albouy2018housing,combes2021production,cai2017build,brueckner2017measuring,epple2010new}.
+However, most of this research deals with single family housing, with only a few papers addressing building height. \cite{ahlfeldt2018tall} measure the land price elasticity of height, but disclaim any variation in regulatory conditions in their coverage area. \cite{henderson2017building} focus on uncertain property rights rather than regulation, and take a structural approach. \cite{tan2020land} infer the bindingness of observed height restrictions from their effect on the land-price to housing-price relationship, an approach, unlike ours, requiring data on land prices.

-Quantitative assessment of housing regulation tends to be indirect.
-The leading approach infers the presence of regulatory effects by the partial correlation of observed measures of regulatory strictures, such as the Wharton Index of \cite{gyourko2008new} or the new Wharton index of \cite{krimmel2021wharton}, with housing market outcomes.
-Early studies, such as \cite{katz1987interjurisdictional} and \cite{pollakowski1990effects}, were concerned with the capitalization of regulation into mean housing prices.
-More recent work has focused on the effect of regulation on housing market response to demand shocks, by considering housing price variability \citep{paciorek2013supply}, market supply elasticity \citep{saiz2010geographic}, or income pass-through to prices \citep{hilber2016impact}.
+A significant challenge in using housing data, as in many other economic applications, is the difficulty of directly measuring costs and regulations, which are often not fully observable.
+Hence, quantitative assessment of housing regulation typically infers regulatory effects from the partial correlation of housing market outcomes with observed measures of regulatory strictures, such as the Wharton Residential Land Use Regulatory Index of \cite{gyourko2008new} or the new Wharton index of \cite{krimmel2021wharton}.
+Early studies were concerned with the capitalization of regulation into mean housing prices \citep[e.g.,][]{katz1987interjurisdictional, pollakowski1990effects}.
+More recent work has focused on the effect of regulation on housing market response to demand shocks by considering housing price variability \citep{paciorek2013supply}, market supply elasticity \citep{saiz2010geographic}, or income pass-through to prices \citep{hilber2016impact}.

-In contrast, the approach in the aforementioned \cite{glaeser2005manhattan} and \cite{cheshire2008office} directly measures the regulatory tax by comparing housing prices to an external assessment of construction costs.
-Our analysis is similar in sharing the objective of measuring the regulatory tax, but {does not require} cost assessments.
-Such assessments are likely to underestimate the full non-land costs, are prone to measurement errors, and may differ by structural quality levels with no obvious way of aggregating across quality.\footnote{A third approach, although likely appropriate only for single family homes, computes the regulatory tax from the excess of the intensive value of land, measured by the hedonic price of land from housing prices, over the extensive value of land observed from land transactions \citep{krimmel2021tax}.}